Leptospirosis in Dogs: Causes, Symptoms, Treatment, and Prevention

 Leptospira interrogans contains multiple serovars.
-Each has slightly different molecules on its surface compared to the other serovars in the species.
+Each has slightly different molecules on its surface (or antigens) compared to the other serovars in the species.
 The goal of a leptospirosis vaccine is to protect dogs from the bacteria that are most likely to infect them.
 It can be very effective in doing this.
 It doesn't give protection against every serovar that could make a dog sick, however.
 If the ones in an area change, a different vaccine may be needed.

 Causes of Canine Leptospirosis

 Leptospira interrogans can infect most mammals, including humans, some domestic animals, and many wild ones.
 Not all of the animals get sick from the infection, however.
 Some carry the bacteria in their body but don't develop symptoms.
 Rodents are considered to be the most common transmitter of the disease.

 Still water is most likely to contain Leptospira.
 The water in muddy areas, puddles, drainage ditches, ponds, and shallow lakes is potentially dangerous.
 Wild or domestic animals may deposit urine containing bacteria into the water, or the urine may drain into the water from the surrounding area.
 In urban areas, garbage soaked with rat urine can transmit the bacteria.
 Even a damp patch of garden or soil can contain Leptospira if an infected animal urinates there.
 It's possible for one dog to transmit the infection to another one.